AromaKitsune/aromakitsune.github.io/pages/3DS-Custom-Home-Menu-UI.md

 4. Proceed dumping this title.

-5. Answer "No" when asked to decrypt the CIA file.
+5. Answer "No" if asked to decrypt the CIA file.

 6. The `homemenu.cia` file is saved to `SD:\gm9\out`.
-Copy that file to your computer, keep it in a safe place.
+Copy that file to a safe place in your computer.

 ## Installing a custom Home Menu title (CIA)